 Decision on new FIFA events stalled by planned task force

-KIGALI, Rwanda (AP) — A $25 billion overhaul of world soccer competitions is on hold after mounting disapproval from European leaders and clubs saw FIFA President Gianni Infantino on Friday accept more consultation was necessary.
+KIGALI, Rwanda (AP) — A $25 billion overhaul of world soccer competitions was put on on hold after mounting disapproval from European leaders and clubs saw FIFA President Gianni Infantino backtrack on Friday and accept more consultation was necessary to avert a crisis.

-A task force of regional confederation presidents headed by Infantino will explore in more detail the merits of the new formats, a climb down by the FIFA leader who started the week hoping for an agreement in principle on revamping the Club World Cup and establishing a Global Nations League.
+A vote was abandoned hours before the council meeting where Infantino hoped to secure approval from his council on the principle of revamping the Club World Cup and establishing a Global Nations League.

-Infantino said an agreement was reached to “bolster the consultation process” before the next FIFA Council meeting in Miami in March.
+“I am happy to have contributed to peace in the world today,” Infantino said.
+“We will work to see whether we can find something that suits everyone.”

 “Common sense prevailed,” Ceferin said after leaving the meeting.